-410.6 PROHIBITED USE OF PORTABLE RECORDERS
+411.6 PROHIBITED USE OF PORTABLE RECORDERS

-Members are prohibited from using bureau issued portable recorders and recording media for personal use and are prohibited from making personal copies of recordings created while on-duty or while acting in their official capacity.
+Members are prohibited from using Department-issued portable recorders and recording media for personal use and are prohibited from making personal copies of recordings created while onduty or while acting in their official capacity.

-Members are also prohibited from retaining recordings of activities or information obtained while on-duty, whether the recording was created with bureau issued or personally owned recorders.
+Members are also prohibited from retaining recordings of activities or information obtained while on-duty, whether the recording was created with bureau-issued or personally owned recorders.
 Members shall not duplicate or distribute such recordings, except for authorized legitimate bureau business purposes.
 All such recordings shall be retained at the Bureau.

-Any member who uses a personally owned recorder for department-related activities shall comply with the provisions of this policy, including retention and release requirements.
+Members are prohibited from using personally owned recording devices while on-duty without the express consent of the Chief Investigator.
+Any member who uses a personally owned recorder for department-related activities shall comply with the provisions of this policy, including retention and release requirements, and should notify the on-duty supervisor of such use as soon as reasonably practicable.